helm/helm/CONTRIBUTING.md

       issue to a milestone until the questions are answered.
     - We attempt to do this process at least once per work day.
 3. Discussion
+    - Issues that are labeled `feature` or `proposal` must write a Helm Improvement Proposal (HIP).
+      See [Proposing an Idea](#proposing-an-idea).
+Smaller quality-of-life enhancements are exempt.
-    - issues that are labeled as `feature` or `bug` should be connected to the PR that resolves it.
+    - Issues that are labeled as `feature` or `bug` should be connected to the PR that resolves it.
     - Whoever is working on a `feature` or `bug` issue (whether a maintainer or someone from the community), should either assign the issue to themself or make a comment in the issue saying that they are taking it.